 Cybersecurity threats continue to challenge our daily lives, businesses, governments, and the global risk landscape.
 The World Economic Forum anticipates that cybersecurity will have a great adverse impact globally over the next 5 years in its Global Risks Report 2021.
-Ranking as the fourth greatest danger to the global economy, cybersecurity could cost the world more than $50 billion USD, impacting countless livelihoods.
+Ranking as the fourth greatest danger to the global economy, cybersecurity could cost the world more than $50 billion USD.

 Focussing on today, we are seeing how cybercriminals are searching for their preys in Australia.
-This time they are using the government’s vaccination efforts as an opportunity to exploit, resulting in an exponential increase in social engineering attacks on people and businesses.
-We believe the surge in vaccine scams is confirming that malicious actors are becoming more creative and daring in their approach.
+This time they are using the government’s vaccination efforts as an opportunity to exploit.
+This sees an exponential increase in social engineering attacks on people and businesses.
+The surge in vaccine scams is only confirming that malicious actors are becoming more creative and daring in their approach.

 Cybercrime exists in a highly organised form across the world.